 - Looking at the creation and evolution of British society;

-- Enabling pupils to reflect on issues such as slavery, the holocaust and Imperialism;
+- Enabling students to reflect on issues such as slavery, the holocaust and Imperialism;

 - Showing an awareness of the moral implications of the actions of historical figures.